erfansn/ACDownloader/README.md

 ## Known issues

-- ~If the teacher allows a student to speak, the sound will not be inserted into the output at the appropriate time~
+- ~If the teacher allows a student to speak or share screen, the audio and video will not be inserted into the output at the appropriate time~

 # License